Tembo Savings logo

 What is AER?

-For example, if an account has an AER of 1%, this means that if you leave your money in the account for a year, you'll earn 1% interest, regardless of how often the interest is paid and compounded.
-If your interest is paid monthly, you'll receive 1/12th of the annual rate each month.
+For example, if an account has an AER of 1%, this means that if money is left in the account for a year, 1% interest will be earned, regardless of how often the interest is paid and compounded.
+If your interest is paid monthly, account holders receive 1/12th of the annual rate each month.
 The interest can then compound (earn interest on itself) throughout the year.

 How does AER work?

-AER works by standardising the interest you earn on your savings over a year.
+AER works by standardising the interest earned on savings over a year.
 It accounts for the frequency of interest payments (monthly, quarterly, annually) and the compounding effect of those payments.
 This allows for a more straightforward comparison between different savings accounts.

 1. Divide the interest rate on the account by the number of times a year that interest is paid (compounded) and add 1.